-But in terms of getting Oscar’s energy out of him, I gave him a Cat Catcher to use with Oscar, because having a mouse toy would approximate what he had seen on the farm, which was: cats chasing mice.
+But in terms of getting Oscar's energy out of him, I gave him a Ground Prey type toy (designed for the cat who prefers stalking earth-bound prey) to use with Oscar.
 And it actually worked perfectly.

 Next up, Riley (guardians Esther & Vincent).